GRASSROOTS EFFORT TO FEED HOLOCAUST SURVIVORS

 “The situation was heartbreaking,” said Martin G. Englisher, chief executive officer at the Y. “Our team was speaking with Holocaust survivors who were going hungry.
 We learned that the food some of them were receiving was very basic emergency supplies, like single-serve peanut butter packets.
 Other items were difficult for them to open.”

-We were then fortunate when an anonymous donor allocated a generous contribution to help the Y during the crisis, inviting a matching gift from other supporters to double his impact.
+In addition to the generous support we already received from Temple Emanu-El to provide meals to seniors in need before the pandemic, we were fortunate when an anonymous donor allocated a generous contribution to help the Y during the crisis, inviting a matching gift from other supporters to double his impact.
 In addition, when members of the Wein Family heard about Holocaust survivors in need of meals, they sprang into action and reached out to their friends.
 Together, they decided to each adopt an isolated older adult and sponsor their freshly made and delivered kosher meals.
 Listen to one of the recipients, a 97-year old German Holocaust survivor, as she expresses her sincere gratitude.

 “What happened next, is nothing short of awe-inspiring,” said Neznansky.
 “Word spread about how the Wein Family and friends were providing meals for Holocaust survivors.
 Their son and his friends got involved, not only making generous contributions of their own, but also inspiring their places of work to match the donations.
 But, it didn’t stop there.
 Max Doppelt and Andrew Och established Social Differencing — a website dedicated to connecting philanthropists to the most impactful charities responding to the effects of the pandemic, facilitating donations and matching gift opportunities.
 The Y is honored to be among the highlighted organizations.